mvscorg/bugmark-slides/src/bugmark-intro.md

 ---

-## Other Future Cases: Secondary Markets
+## Secondary Use Cases: Secondary Markets

 > "I bet $10 that every issue in which Bob is counterparty to a reward this year gets closed."